PRO-2684/Auto-Prompt-Optimize/README.md

 ## 🤔 Introduction

-This repository helps you to automate the process of inferring system prompts of a LLM app, given some of its `<input, output>` pairs.
+This repository helps you to automate the process of inferring and optimizing system prompts of a LLM app, given some of its `<input, output>` pairs.
 It has the following features:

 - **Asynchronous**: Fully leverage your computer's power.
 - **Controllable**: Name your own rate limit (RPM) and token limit per run, and the program will respect it.